StreetSupport/gmhan/content/about/_index.md

   heading: What have we achieved so far?
 whoIs:
   body: >-
-    The HAN is anyone who wants to end homelessness.
+    The Network is anyone who wants to end homelessness.
 So far, this has included people from Greater Manchester’s voluntary and community sector, housing providers, people who have been or are homeless, universities, health, faith communities, local and regional government, cultural spaces, researchers, activists and politicians.
 And more.

     We are constantly working to develop the network and its members so this is not a finite list, if you would like to be involved in the network, either by attending events or in the Advisory Board, contact us on [info@gmhan.net](mailto:info@gmhan.net).